shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 (*) Is NeuronRain production deployment ready?

-Not yet really.
 Presently complete GitHub and SourceForge repositories for NeuronRain are managed (committed, designed and quality assured) by a single person without any funding (K.Srinivasan - http://sites.google.com/site/kuja27) with no team or commercial entity involved in it.
 This requires considerable time and effort to write a bug-free code.
 Though functionalities are tested sufficiently there could be untested code paths.
 Automated unit testing framework has not been integrated yet.
+Note of caution: though significant code has gone in both GitHub and Sourceforge repositories there is still a lot to be done in terms of cleaning, documentation, standards, QA etc.,

 (*) How is NeuronRain code licensed?
 Can it be used commercially?
 Is technical support available?